My Quest for a Cure - I hate ALS

 It's hard to believe that this November will mark the four year anniversary of the day I lost my best friend and mom due to complications of ALS.
 She was diagnosed in July of 2013 and within 2 years was confined to a wheelchair, depended on many machines throughout the day, a breathing machine twice a day, and another one to sleep at night, a feeding tube to help her get the nutrients she needed and a computer to talk for her.
 While this was terribly difficult to watch for all of us who loved her, her attitude always remained positive.
 She continues to inspire me every day to live my life to the fullest as she always did.

 While my mom's battle has ended the battle remains for others afflicted with this awful disease.
 Many people face this disease younger than my mother was when she was diagnosed at the age of 65.
 People with children and jobs who provide for their familes whose lives are uprooted, as our was, by this devasting disease.
 So until a cure is found, I will continue the fight in honor of my mother and every person and family who has faced, or will face this disease in the future.

-While I don't think we will participate in the walk this year I am still going to try to raise funds for the cause so please consider a donation, no amount is too small.
+While the walk will be virtual this year ALS hasn't quit so please consider a donation, no amount is too small.

 About The Les Turner Foundation: